joaobraun/forkify-app/README.md

 ## Other Considerations

-This project is made for education purposes.
+This project is made by Jonas Schmedtmann for learning purposes.